Chapter 18.60

 B. A critical area special study may be combined with any studies required by other laws and regulations; and

 C. If the development proposal will affect only a part of the development proposal site, the City may limit the scope of the required special study to include only that part of the site which may be affected by the development.
 (Ord.
+O-24-831 § 1 (Exh.
+C); Ord.
 O-06-333 § 1).

-A. As determined by the City, mitigation, maintenance and monitoring measures shall be in place to protect critical areas and buffers from alterations occurring on the development proposal site.
+A. As determined by the City, mitigation sequence measures shall be in place to protect critical areas and buffers from alterations occurring on the development proposal site, as defined in WAC 197-11-768.
+The following mitigation options are listed in order of preference:

 18.60.150 Financial guarantees.